YannGarcia/repo/dev/g++/projects/embedded/helper/README.md

-#logger framework for embedded application
+#type converter library for embedded application

-This is a basic lightweight logger framework to be used in embedded application running on hardware such as raspberry or BeagleBone.
+This is a basic lightweight type converter library to be used in embedded application running on hardware such as raspberry or BeagleBone.

 ##Features
-The logger framework provides the following features
+The type converter library provides the following features
 * Level of the log message
 * Log, trace warning and error methods
 * Date/Time stamped output